cern-fts/fts-rest/docs/api-examples.md

     "job_metadata": null,       // Any valid json object: User defined metadata "source_spacetoken": null,  // String: Source space token.
     "overwrite": false,         // Boolean: Overwrite the destination file.
-    "gridftp": null             // Not used yet.
+    "gridftp": null,            // Not used yet.
 It can be left empty.
-    "multihop": false           /// Boolean: If set to true, the transfer will be a multihop transfer }
+    "multihop": false,          // Boolean: If set to true, the transfer will be a multihop transfer "retry": 2                  // Integer: Number of retries, if the error is recoverable }
 }
 ```